cdemon12/portfolio/README.md

-# portfolio
+# Data journalism portfolio
-This is a portfolio of data journalism projects to show my skill.
+This repo is to give poteintial employers to look at my code before making a hiring decision.